50 Years Since

 A colourful concept painting of the cyclotron showing a bright yellow 'lid' with an associated jack system for raising and lowering; thin metal sheets comprising the electrostatic deflectors for producing an electrical field; and various bulky concrete shielding blocks around its periphery.
 The human for scale next to the entire facility indicates it is the size of a 4-5 storey building, in total.

-Beating as the heart of the proposed science lab, the circle-shaped cyclotron would accelerate hydrogen ions up to 75% the speed of light to produce beams of protons, which could be used directly for research or smashed into dense targets to create new, more esoteric particles called mesons (specifically pions and muons) that could be deployed to test the fundamental laws of physics or probe electronics, conductors, and other new materials.
+At the heart of the proposed lab: a circular particle accelerator called a cyclotron, which can accelerate hydrogen ions to 75% the speed of light and produce proton beams for research, or for striking dense targets to create mesons (pions and muons).
+These particles would be used to test fundamental laws of physics or probe electronics, semiconductors, and other advanced materials.

 A black-and-white, hand-drawn circular diagram of a cyclotron with various call-outs and descriptive labels: heavy concrete shielding, main coil, steel shielding, vacuum tank, profile coil, heating tube, harmonic coil, resonator tuning actuator, and ion pump.